mo-open/direct-cache/README.md

+This is still in development.

-Cache using java direct memory.
-The cache data is in offheap memory, which is out of jvm gc managerment, so you can cache huge data in java process and be free of gc pause problem.
+The cache data is stored in jvm offheap memory, which is out of gc managerment, so you can cache huge data and be free of gc pause problem.

-To use this library, You need to run your routine on a openJDK or oracle JDK, which are now most widely used.
+For now, to use this library, You need to run your routine on Oracle JDK(SUN JDK).
 Other jdks may not work properly.